Our Historical Journey

 St Andrew's Society formed

-On 27 November 1908, the St. Andrew’s Society was officially formed to establish “a regularly constituted body of Scotsmen in Singapore under whose auspices and control the anniversary of St. Andrew’s Day may be observed.”
+On 27 November 1908, the St Andrew’s Society of Singapore was officially formed “to establish a regularly constituted body of Scotsmen in Singapore under whose auspices and control the anniversary of St Andrew’s Day may be observed.”

 2009